-This trip is shorter in both miles and time than our Super Day, meeting at 10:00 am and ending in Maupin about 4:00 pm.
+This trip is shorter in both miles and time than our Super Day, meeting either at 9:00 am or 10:15 am (depending on the launch date and time chosen) and ending in Maupin between 3:00 and 4:00 pm.
 It’s the perfect choice if you want to get to and from the greater Portland area or Bend, in a day, or want to keep traveling somewhere at the end of your day of rafting.

 Deschutes Super 1-Day Rafting Trip

 This trip covers more miles and takes more time than our Classic Day.
 We meet at 9:00 am and return to Maupin at about 5:00 pm.
 If you’re planning to spend time in the Deschutes River area to explore before or after your rafting trip, this is a superb choice.
 We raft about 16 miles of river in total including the same 12 miles as on our Classic Day tour.
 Then we have a 2-mile vehicle portage around Sherars Falls and a chance to look at this foaming maelstrom which is a sacred fishing site for local tribes.
 We re-launch just below the falls to raft another four miles through the awesomely dramatic “narrows” section of the river.

 Like our Classic Day rafting trip, the morning starts out with a short drive to the put-in, a safety orientation, and some gentle water to warm up before we arrive at the first rapid, Wapinita.
 Smiles spread from ear to ear as we paddle through the exhilarating waves and shout with joy.
 Then we settle back down to enjoy the scenery and discover the rich lessons that the Deschutes River offers.
 It’s not too long before we arrive at Boxcar rapids, named after a train wreck in 1954 that resulted in a boxcar falling into the river near this rapid.